 The Government is committed to reducing greenhouse gases in an attempt to slow down the effects of climate change and it is also committed to tackling fuel poverty.
 In an effort to deal with both of these problems the Government is offering a boiler grant to qualifying households so that they can have an energy efficient gas central heating boiler to replace an old broken boiler.

 Boiler Grant Qualifying Criteria

 To qualify for a boiler grant with the Affordable Warmth Scheme and get a brand new gas central heating boiler installed, you must satisfy all of the following criteria:

-1. You live in your own home.
-At the moment, private tenants, council house tenants, and those in housing association or shared ownership homes are excluded from ECO3 boiler grants to replace broken boilers.
+1. You live in your own home or you rent from a private landlord.
+At the moment, council house tenants and those in housing association or shared ownership homes are excluded from ECO4 boiler grants to replace broken boilers.

-3. Your existing central heating boiler is broken or would cost more to repair than to replace.
+3. Your existing central heating boiler must be non-condensing and is broken or would cost more to repair than to replace.

 The Government’s Affordable Warmth Scheme will offer a boiler grant to all householders who satisfy the above criteria.
-Boiler Grants are available for Mains Gas Boilers, Oil boilers and LPG boilers throughout England, Scotland and Wales.
+Boiler Grants are available for Mains Gas Boilers throughout England, Scotland and Wales.